Palácio das Cinzas

-The Palácio das Cinzas is the former official workplace of the President of East Timor.
+The Palácio das Cinzas is the former official workplace of the President of Timor-Leste.
 It served in that role from 2002 to 2009.
 As of 2022, it was the headquarters of the East Timorese Ministry of Health.

 History

 During the Indonesian occupation of East Timor, the building was a police station and vehicle registration facility.
 In 1999, in the wave of violence caused by pro-Indonesia militia groups and Indonesian troops, it was burned down.
 Only the walls remained.

-When East Timor resumed independence in May 2002, the new Constitutional Government under Prime Minister Mari Alkatiri took over the refurbished Government Palace on the Dili waterfront.
+When Timor-Leste resumed independence in May 2002, the new Constitutional Government under Prime Minister Mari Alkatiri took over the refurbished Government Palace on the Dili waterfront.
 Initially, the new President, Xanana Gusmão, to whom only a pittance was available to fund his presidential office, had to make do with some spare offices in the same building.
 He considered that he did not have enough space to operate effectively, and that he needed to be separate from the government.

 Gusmão therefore set up a discrete presidential office in the still burned-out former police station and vehicle registration facility.
 He had the building fitted out with plywood screens, and called it the Palácio das Cinzas.
 However, he continued to live in his own home, as his young nation could not afford to provide him with an official residence.
 On 28 October 2002, Gusmão unveiled the Palácio das Cinzas as his new official workplace.
 The unveiling ceremony began with a parade of cutlass-bearing tribesmen and a flag-raising carried out by three goosestepping youths.
 The President then cut a ribbon, and Dili's Vicar-General, Father Jose Antonio da Cunha, sprinkled holy water.

 During the unveiling ceremony, Gusmão told his audience of diplomatic corps and UN officials that he had chosen the building because independence had emerged from the ashes of destruction and he wished to set an example, "to curb public expenditure... otherwise we won't achieve much in this independence process".
 In naming the building, the President had also been influenced by the Portuguese propensity for describing presidential offices as "palaces", and a Time magazine cover article that had heralded East Timor's rise from the ashes.